youngbryanyu/simple-app-config/CONTRIBUTING.md

 - Style and Lint checks
 - Unit Tests
 - Successful build
-- Updated NPM Version Number (this will automatically pass if only markdown or workflow files were changed)
+- Updated NPM Version Number and Updated Changelog (this will automatically pass if only markdown or workflow files were changed)

 Upon pushing your code the following all above checks will run again in addition to the actions below:
 - Publish new package version to NPM